In this article:

 How to Check Your Credit Score

-If you're not sure what your credit score is, it's easy to find out by getting a free FICO® Score from Experian.
+If you're not sure what your credit score is, it's easy to find out by getting a FICO® Score for free from Experian.
 You may also be able to get a free credit score from credit card issuers or lenders with whom you have accounts.
 Keep in mind that although FICO is the most commonly used credit scoring model, there are other models out there, and your score may vary slightly depending on which model is used.
 Learn more about how to check your credit score and what it means.

 How to Build and Maintain a Good Credit Score